istio-ecosystem/sail-operator/docs/README.md

 Congratulations!
 You should now be able to see your control plane and data plane metrics in the OpenShift Console.
 Just go to Observe -> Metrics and try the query `istio_requests_total`.

 ### Integrating with Kiali
 Integration with Kiali really depends on how you collect your metrics and traces.
 Note that Kiali is a separate project which for the purpose of this document we'll expect is installed using the Kiali operator.
-The steps here are not specific to `sail-operator`, but describe how to configure Kiali for use with Istio in general.
+The steps here are not specific to Sail Operator, but describe how to configure Kiali for use with Istio in general.

 #### Integrating Kiali with the OpenShift monitoring stack
-If you followed [Scraping metrics using the OpenShift monitoring stack](#scraping-metrics-using-the-openshift-monitoring-stack), you can setup Kiali to retrieve metrics from there.
+If you followed [Scraping metrics using the OpenShift monitoring stack](#scraping-metrics-using-the-openshift-monitoring-stack), you can set up Kiali to retrieve metrics from there.

 *Prerequisites*
 * User Workload monitoring is [enabled](https://docs.openshift.com/container-platform/latest/observability/monitoring/enabling-monitoring-for-user-defined-projects.html) and [configured](#scraping-metrics-using-the-openshift-monitoring-stack)
 * Kiali Operator is installed

 *Steps*
-1. Create a ClusterRoleBinding for Kiali so it can view metrics from user-workload monitoring
+1. Create a ClusterRoleBinding for Kiali, so it can view metrics from user-workload monitoring

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1